Democratic Party (United States): Iran sanctions

-The Democratic Party has been critical of Iran's nuclear weapon program and supported economic sanctions against the Iranian government.
-In 2013, the Democratic-led administration worked to reach a diplomatic agreement with the government of Iran to halt the Iranian nuclear weapon program in exchange for international economic sanction relief.
+The Democratic Party has been critical of Iran's nuclear program and supported economic sanctions against the Iranian government.
+In 2013, the Democratic-led administration worked to reach a diplomatic agreement with the government of Iran to halt the Iranian nuclear program in exchange for international economic sanction relief.
 As of 2014, negotiations had been successful and the party called for more cooperation with Iran in the future.
 In 2015, the Obama administration agreed to the Joint Comprehensive Plan of Action, which provides sanction relief in exchange for international oversight of the Iranian nuclear program.
-In February 2019, the Democratic National Committee passed a resolution calling on the United States to re-enter the JCPOA, which President Trump withdrew from in 2018.
+In February 2019, the Democratic National Committee passed a resolution calling on the United States to re-enter the JCPOA, from which President Trump withdrew the United States in 2018.

 Invasion of Afghanistan

 Democrats in the House of Representatives and in the Senate near-unanimously voted for the Authorization for Use of Military Force Against Terrorists against "those responsible for the recent attacks launched against the United States" in Afghanistan in 2001, supporting the NATO coalition invasion of the nation.
 Most elected Democrats continued to support the Afghanistan conflict during George W. Bush's presidency.
-During the 2008 Presidential Election, then-candidate Barack Obama called for a "surge" of troops into Afghanistan.
+During the 2008 presidential election, then-candidate Barack Obama called for a "surge" of troops into Afghanistan.
 After winning the presidency, Obama followed through, sending additional troops to Afghanistan.
 Troop levels were 94,000 in December 2011 and kept falling, with a target of 68,000 by fall 2012.

 Support for the war among the American people diminished over time.
-Many Democrats changed their opinion over the course of the war, coming to oppose continuation of the conflict.
+Many Democrats changed their opinion over the course of the war, coming to oppose the continuation of the conflict.
 In July 2008, Gallup found that 41% of Democrats called the invasion a "mistake" while a 55% majority disagreed.
 A CNN survey in August 2009 stated that a majority of Democrats opposed the war.
 CNN polling director Keating Holland said: "Nearly two thirds of Republicans support the war in Afghanistan.
 Three quarters of Democrats oppose the war".

-During the 2020 Presidential Election, then-candidate Joe Biden promised to "end the forever wars in Afghanistan and the Middle East."
-Biden went on to win the election, and in April 2021, he announced he would withdraw all US troops from Afghanistan by September 11 of that year.
+During the 2020 presidential election, then-candidate Joe Biden promised to "end the forever wars in Afghanistan and the Middle East."
+Biden went on to win the election, and, in April 2021, he announced that he would withdraw all U.S. troops from Afghanistan by September 11 of that year.
 The last troops left in August, bringing America's 20-year-long military campaign in the country to a close.
 According to a 2023 AP-NORC poll, a majority of Democrats believed that the War in Afghanistan was not worth it.